Clifton, Cape Town

 Clifton is an affluent suburb of Cape Town, South Africa.
-Located in the Atlantic Seaboard, it is an exclusive residential area, and is home to the most expensive real estate in South Africa, with dwellings nestled on cliffs that have sweeping views of the Atlantic Ocean.
+Located in the Atlantic Seaboard, it is an exclusive residential area, and is home to the most expensive real estate in Africa, with dwellings nestled on cliffs that have sweeping views of the Atlantic Ocean.

 Clifton was rated as one of the Top Ten Beaches by the cable and satellite television network Discovery Travel Channel in 2003 and 2004 and has received Blue Flag status.
 In 2005 and 2006 it was rated by Forbes at number 8 in the Top 10 Topless beaches in the World.
 Clifton is neighbored by the suburbs of Camps Bay and Bantry Bay.